 Walking around the site in a systematic way can aid you in finding various energy saving opportunities.
 The more in-depth your audit is, the more likely you will gain maximum benefit.
 Having a checklist allows you to prioritise which area can save you the most on gas and electricity.
 Some areas will require long term solutions, while others will only require a number of quick fixes that cost very little.
 Furthermore, areas that aren’t high on the priority list can always be addressed in the future.

 Now that you’ve got all the necessary information from the business energy audit, it’s time to take action.
 You must estimate the potential savings along with how much it will cost you to improve an inefficient area.
-Lower cost projects such as installing LED light bulbs can take off immediately, while those that require a larger investment such as solar panels will need to be evaluated at a managerial level.
+Lower-cost projects such as installing LED light bulbs can take off immediately, while those that require a larger investment such as solar panels will need to be evaluated at a managerial level through a solar panel calculator.
 Your business case should include the following key elements:

 - Rationale for the project